-Dr. Jace Hansen and Dr. Brad Townsend Perform the Chao Pinhole® Surgical Technique in Boise and Nampa, Idaho
+Dr. Jace Hansen and Dr. Brad Townsend Perform the Chao Pinhole® Surgical Technique in Boise, Idaho

 Gum recession breakthrough treatment also known as Pinhole Gum Rejuvenation™ and Lunchtime Gum Lift™

 The Chao Pinhole® Surgical Technique (PST®), invented and patented by John Chao, D.D.S., is a scalpel-free, suture-free procedure for treating gum recession.

 This procedure is performed by making a small hole with a needle in the gum tissue.
 Using specially designed instruments, the gum tissue is loosened and guided over the receded part of the tooth.
 Since there is no incision or suturing, patients can expect minimal post-operative symptoms (pain, swelling and bleeding).
 Most patients also are pleasantly surprised by the instant cosmetic improvement.